-PLACE MEASURE APPLICATION METRIC SCALE PLACE Being aware of community context, including existing and plane land use and buildings can resin streets that are vital public spaces.
+PLACE MEASURE APPLICATION METRIC SCALE PLACE Being aware of community context, including existing and plane land use and buildings can result in streets that are vital public spaces.
 Place-based focused measurements ensure a product that is compatible and enhances the community.
-Quality of bicycling environment Project Width of bicycle facilities Pavement condition of bicycling facility Bicyclist level of comfort.
-Comfort is in accord with separation of traffic, volume and speed of cars Right turn on red restrictions Quality of pedestrian environment Project Crossing distance and time Presence of enhanced crosswalks Wait time at intersection Width of walking facility Right turn on red restrictions Planting of new or maintaining existing trees Quality of transit environment Project Transit Level of Service/Multimodal Level of Service (MMLOS) at segment and/or intersection Quality of accommodations for passengers at stops Presence of wayfinding and system information Real-time arrival information Off-board payment option Resident participation Project Number of responses gathered Number of people at meetings Quality of automobile trips Project Travel lane pavement condition CRASH RISK Safe travel is a fundamental transportation goal.
-Safety measures should watch for elements associated with injurious crashes and those associated with perceptions of safety.
-Compliance with posted speed limit Percentage of drivers exceeding the speed limit Project Project Crashes Project Number of crashes by mode on project (before and after) Crash severity by mode and location Crashes Network Total Number Rate and location by mode Fatalities Project Number of fatalities by mode on project (before and after) Fatalities Network Number of fatalities suffered by all modes
+Quality of bicycling environmentProject• Pavement condition of bicycling for Bicyclist level of comfort.
+Comfort in with separation of traffic, volume of cars • Right turn on red restrictionsQuality of pedestrian environmentProject• Pavement condition of bicycling for Bicyclist level of comfort.
+Comfort in with separation of traffic, volume of cars Pavement condition of bicycling facility Bicyclist level of comfort.
+Comfort is in accord with separation of traffic, volume and speed of cars Right turn on red restrictions Presence of enhanced crosswalks Wait time at intersection Width of walking facility Right turn on red restrictions Quality of transit environment Project Transit Level of Service/Multimodal Level of Service (MMLOS) at segment and/or intersection Quality of accommodations for passengers at stops Presence of wayfinding and system information Real-time arrival information Off-board payment option Resident participation Project Number of responses gathered Number of people at meetings Quality of automobile trips Project Travel lane pavement condition Compliance with posted speed limit Project Percentage of drivers exceeding the posted speed limit Match between target speed, design speed, and 85th percentile Crashes Project Number of crashes by mode on project (before and after) Crash severity by mode and location Crashes Network Total NumberRate and location by mode Fatalities Project Number of fatalities by mode on project (before and after) Fatalities Network Number of fatalities suffered by all modes